patriceandrea/todo-list/README.md

-# todo-list
+# Todo-list

-A todo-List is a single-page React application using Typescript.
+Todo-List is a single-page React application using Typescript.

 Feature:
 - Add a task